 By Ryan Shenefelt / Guest Column

-Ryan Shenefelt is an account manager and digital strategist at de Novo Marketing in Cedar Rapids.
+Ryan Shenefelt is a digital strategist with de Novo Marketing in Cedar Rapids.